puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_defined_types.markdown

 [The characters allowed in a defined type's name are listed here][naming].

-If the definition is stored in a module, its name must reflect its place in the module.
+If the definition is stored in a module, its name must reflect its place in the module with its [namespace][namespaces].
 See [Module Fundamentals][modules] for details.

 Note that if a type's name has one or more [namespaces][] in it, each name segment must be capitalized when writing a [resource reference][references_namespaced], [collector][], or [resource default][resource_defaults].
 (For example, a reference to the vhost resource declared above would be `Apache::Vhost['homepages']`.)